 - 1. Riders must wear a helmet when mounted and working with a horse. - 2.
-No chewing gum while mounted. - 3.
+No chewing gum. - 3.
 Everyone is to walk quietly through the barn, without running. - 4.
-Always walk around the head of the horse, not behind (when ever possible) - 5.
+Always walk around the head of the horse, not behind (whenever possible). - 5.
 Respect all persons, animals and property. - 6.
 Students (adults and youths) must always stay with an instructor, volunteer, or teacher when going beyond waiting area. - 7.
 Treats can only be fed to the horses with instructor permission and with the help of a volunteer.
-No feeding from your hand only use Treat Bowls. - 8.
-Students must wear long trousers that fit neatly and sturdy closed-toed shoes. - 9.
+No feeding from your hand-only use Treat Bowls. - 8.
+Students must wear sturdy closed-toed shoes.
+Crocs, sandals, etc. are not permitted. - 9.
 Indoor voices and appropriate language must be used at all times. - 10.Pet the horses on the neck or shoulder not the face.
-Approach them in a slow quite manner. - 11.Listen to the instructor and follow directions carefully. - 12.
-Staff, volunteers, and participants will silence their cell phones during equine assisted activities and/or while handling equines.
-Under no circumstances will staff, volunteers, or participants answer their cell phones during equine assisted activities or while handling equines.
-Cell phones should be left outside the arena if at all possible.
+Approach horses in a slow quite manner. - 11.Listen to the instructor and follow directions carefully. - 12.
+Staff, volunteers, and participants must silence their cell phones during equine assisted activities and/or while handling equines.
+Even the vibration of a cell phone can disrupt a lesson as horses are highly sensitive animals.
+Using a Do Not Disturb feature or turning the phone off is recommended.
+Staff, volunteers, or participants should not answer their cell phones during equine-assisted activities or while handling equines.
+Staff may use their cell phone in special circumstances such as an emergency.
+Cell phones should be left outside the arena, if at all possible.